 Audit planning is an essential — but sometimes overlooked — part of the audit process where internal audit’s preparation can put an audit project on a track toward success.
 The work of effective audit planning can not only lead to more efficient execution, but also to smoother interactions with key stakeholders, the ability to track meaningful Key Performance Metrics throughout an engagement, and more effective risk management techniques.

-We’ve collected three top audit planning resources from our 44-page 2020 Audit Management Playbook to help you optimize your next audit plan — and you can download the full Audit Management Playbook below to learn everything you need to manage your audit program in 2020.
+We’ve collected three top audit planning resources from our Audit Management Playbook to help you optimize your next audit plan — and you can download the full Audit Management Playbook below to learn everything you need to manage your audit program.

 Planning an Audit from Scratch